2018ik/2018ik.github.io/_wiki/living_to_the_lord.markdown

 In 2 Corinthians 5:14-15 and Romans 14:8, Paul does not tell them to live for, by, or with the Lord.
 He tells them to live *to* the Lord.
 Romans 14:8 also shows that living to the Lord is related to being the Lord's possession - "we *are* the Lord's."
 This indicates that those who live to the Lord see that they belong to the Lord.

 ## Significance

+If a person truly sees the Lord's love and compassion, their consecration to live to the Lord would be automatic.
+When one is supremely involved with the Lord in this way, they should be steadfast regardless of any outward circumstance.
+The lack of consecration we have today is because we are short in seeing this point.